talagayev/OpenMMDL/docs/analysis_output.rst

    * - Name
      - Description
    * - clouds.json
-     - Topology File of the centered protein in PDB Format.
+     - Topology file of the centered protein in PDB format.
    * - interacting_waters.dcd
-     - Topology File of the centered protein in Gromacs GRO Format.
+     - Topology file of the centered protein in Gromacs GRO format.
    * - interacting_waters.pdb
-     - Trajectory File of the centered protein in DCD Format.
+     - Trajectory file of the centered protein in DCD format.
    * - interacting_waters.pkl
-     - Trajectory File of the centered protein in XTC Format.
+     - Trajectory file of the centered protein in XTC format.